nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `clear`

-You can use clear at the start of every semester to delete all your existing assignments and lessons.
+You can clear all your existing assignments and lessons at the start of every semester.

 <div markdown="span" class="alert alert-success">

 **:bulb: Tip:**
 If you cleared all your assignments and lessons by accident, use `undo` to retrieve your deleted data.
 </div>